Paulina Ganych

 Alexander A. Goldfarb Juried Student Exhibition || Joseloff Gallery, West Hartford, CT, 2024

-The Scholastic Art & Writing Awards || Silpe Gallery, West Hartford, CT, 2017Awards and ScholarshipsArtistic Merit Scholarship || Hartford Art School, 2022
+The Scholastic Art & Writing Awards || Silpe Gallery, West Hartford, CT, 2017Awards & ScholarshipsArtistic Merit Scholarship || Hartford Art School, 2022

 Outstanding Arts Award || Connecticut Association of Schools, 2022